Good Sam vs Harvest Hosts vs RV Overnights: 2026 Cost Comparison

 3. Check route fit.
 Big national numbers mean little if the locations do not match your routes.

 4. Price the restrictions.
-One-night limits, booking friction, and host support expectations all have a cost.
+One-night limits, booking friction, cancellation rules, host support expectations, and detours all have a cost.

 5. Compare against no membership.
-Always compare your paid option against doing nothing.
+Always compare the paid option against doing nothing.
+For some trips, free RV parking options or low-cost public camping still win.

-Decision rule: If you cannot explain exactly how a membership saves you money or improves your trip quality, you probably should not buy it.
+Decision rule: If you cannot explain exactly how a membership saves money or improves trip quality, you probably should not buy it.

 Frequently Asked Questions